laureneolin/Portfolio/System_Overview_Integration_Guide.md

 - Version Compatibility — Verify integrations against compatibility with the current AFCS API version, with endpoints and payloads validated before production.

 ### Request Management
-- Batch Requests — Combine multiple operations in a single API request to improve efficiency and reduce network overhead.
+- Batch Requests — Increase productivity and lower network overhead, combine several operations into a single API request.
-- Rate-Limiting Awareness — Follow API rate limits to avoid throttling or service disruption.
+- Rate-Limiting Awareness — Prevent throttling or service interruption, abide by API rate limits.
-- Idempotency — Use unique mission patterns with mission-critical commands to avoid unintended duplicate actions.
+- Idempotency —  Block inadvertent duplication of actions, use distinct mission patterns with mission-critical commands.

 ### Security Hygiene
 - Secure Key Storage — Store client credentials and API keys in encrypted vaults or environment variables, but never in source code or logs.